robinwalterfit/electron-ts-react-starter/README.md

 ## Deployment

 This template uses the [Electron icon](https://github.com/electron/electron/blob/master/default_app/icon.png) by default.
+First, remove the `isDevMode` and `DEVELOPER_TOOLS` in your `main.ts`.
+Otherwise your project won't work in production mode.

 ### Icons